MS-ES-DEMO/vwan-azfw-fast-deploy/README.md

 The following diagram shows a detailed architecture of the logical and network topology of the resources created by this template.
 Relevant resources for the specific scenario coverd in this repository are deployed into the following resource groups:

-- **rg-prehub**: resources associated with Azure vWAN.
+- **rg-hub**: resources associated with Azure vWAN.
-- **rg-pre-security**: resources associated with Azure Firewall integrated with Azure vWAN.
+- **rg-security**: resources associated with Azure Firewall integrated with Azure vWAN.
-- **rg-pre-montoring**: a storage account and a Log Analytics Workspace to store the diagnostics information.
+- **rg-montoring**: a storage account and a Log Analytics Workspace to store the diagnostics information.
-- **rg-pre-shared**: resoures associated with a spoke that hosts the common services used by other workloads.
+- **rg-shared**: resoures associated with a spoke that hosts the common services used by other workloads.
 For example: Active Directory Domain Services and DNS.
-- **rg-pre-spoke**: an example spoke to show the deployment of an application with consumption of a Private Endpoint.
+- **rg-spoke**: an example spoke to show the deployment of an application with consumption of a Private Endpoint.

 The following resource groups are associated with other scenarios using this template as a reference for their networking requirements:

-- **rg-pre-avd**: network configuration for provisioning Azure Virtual Desktop with different usage scenarios.
+- **rg-avd**: network configuration for provisioning Azure Virtual Desktop with different usage scenarios.

 ![Logial architecture](/doc/images/logical-network-diagram.png )